prasanthpotturi/ApiLabsDemo/Labs/Lab 8 Working with Key value maps/README.md

 # Summary

-This lab demonstrates how to use entrypted key value maps and basic authentication which invoking secured backends.
+This lab demonstrates how to use entrypted key value maps and basic authentication while invoking secured backends.
 By applying KVM you can use Apigee Edge to retrieve non-expiring data that shouldn't be hard-coded in your API proxy logic.

 # References